Traditional Via Crucis at the Colosseum in Rome

 Originally, the Pope himself carried the cross from station to station, but in his last years when age and infirmity limited his strength, John Paul presided over the celebration from a stage on the Palatine Hill, while others carried the cross.
 Just days prior to his death in 2005, Pope John Paul II observed the Stations of the Cross from his private chapel.

 Every year a different person is invited to write the meditation texts for the Stations.
 Past writers of the Papal Stations include several non-Catholics.
 The Pope himself wrote the texts for the Great Jubilee in 2000.
+Cardinal Bassetti was chosen for the March 25 service.

 The evening Via Crucis procession at the ancient Colosseum amphitheater is a Rome tradition that draws a large crowd of faithful, including many of the pilgrims who flock to the Italian capital for Holy Week ceremonies before Easter Sunday and, this year in particular, to attend also the beatification ceremony of Pope John Paul II on the 1st of May.

-It is a very interesting event even for those who are not catholic and if you happen to be in rome this week do not miss the mystical atmosphere around the Colosseum next friday evening.
+It is a very interesting event even for those who are not catholic and if you happen to be in rome this week do not miss the mystical atmosphere around the Colosseum this friday evening.